Targeted therapy at a glance

 - Side effects of targeted therapy, which are usually mild in nature and temporary during treatment, include skin issues, diarrhea and liver issues.

 Unlike standard forms of chemotherapy that destroy the entire cancer cell, targeted therapy targets only some parts of the cell that make them cancerous or mutated.
 Instead of killing tumor cells, targeted cancer therapies block specific molecular targets that allow cancer to grow and spread.
-How a therapy works varies depending on the type.
+How a therapy works varies depending on the type of cancer.

 Targeted therapy is not a viable option for all cancers.
 Cancer cells are sometimes tested to see if they contain the target — usually a protein, gene or enzyme — that the drug can address.